jasonbot/weblog/content/weblog/babys-first-rag.md

 ### Kicking the Tires on Semantic Search

-Let's try out a noat particularly controversial prompt (_Anthony Fauci, as head of the CDC, helped accelerate the COVID vaccine's release_) and see what the most semantically similar things our system is calibrated to inject:
+Let's try out a not particularly controversial prompt (_Anthony Fauci, as head of the CDC, helped accelerate the COVID vaccine's release_) and see what the most semantically similar things our system is calibrated to inject:

 ```python
 def nearest_n_neighbors(